 In the event of the instructor's absence, college policy requires students to wait 15 minutes before leaving.

 GRADING

-You will be completing three projects in the span of the semester Class participation will also be a factor in your final grade.
+You will be completing three projects in the span of the semester.
+Class participation will also contribute to your final grade.